bobobear/filezilla-xml-generator/README.md

 This is a  PowerShell script that creates users programmatically to FileZilla Server by salting, hashing passwords and generate XML entries for them.

 # Inputs
-1. Usernames and passwords should be stored in CSV form, and should not have any spaces beside commas.
+1. Usernames and passwords should be stored in CSV form, and should not have any spaces beside commas (Should be easy using Excel or Google Docs).
 2. Extra settings other than username and password should be written in another text file in Filezilla XML form.
 This part of text will be appended exactly the same, and will automatically be ended with </User> mark.
 So do not contain this mark in your file.

 # Output